Skip to main content

 MetricTypeDescription

-octavia_loadbalancer_cpugaugePercentage vCPU load balancer vCPU usage
+octavia_loadbalancer_cpugaugePercentage vCPU load balancer vCPU utilization

 octavia_loadbalancer_memorygaugeLoad balancer memory (RAM) utilization in percentage